Skip to main content

 Calculate Your True Deferred Maintenance Backlog

-Deferred maintenance = the inflation-adjusted replacement cost of all assets that have exceeded their expected useful life.
+Deferred maintenance equals the inflation-adjusted replacement cost of all assets that have exceeded their expected useful life.

 Asset: Chiller #2Purchased 2005 for $120,000